Ausangate Trek 6D/5N

 Day 1.- CUSCO – TINKI – UPIS

-We left early from Cusco travel by private bus to the small village of Tinqui.
+We left early from Cusco, traveled by private bus to the small village of Tinqui.
 We will see the impressive mountain range of Vilcanota, passing by several traditional Andean villages, and have time to take some photos.
-Upon arrival, we met our muleteer and organize our backpacks for the walk. our ausangate trek 6 days, start through the farming communities and enjoy the breathtaking view of the mountains.
+Upon arrival, we met our muleteer and organized our backpacks for the walk.
+Our Ausangate Trek 6 days starts through the farming communities and offers a breathtaking view of the mountains.
 We walk for about 3 hours to reach the scene of lunch.
-Then we continued for another 2 hours or so to get to the hot springs in Upis, camp overnight.
+Then we continued for another 2 hours or so to get to the hot springs in Upis and camp overnight.

 • Difficulty: Moderate